Ronaldo Hernández: Boston Red Sox

 On February 17, 2021, the Rays traded Hernández and Nick Sogard to the Boston Red Sox in exchange for Chris Mazza and Jeffrey Springs.
 Hernández began the 2021 season in Double-A with the Portland Sea Dogs and was promoted late in the season to the Triple-A Worcester Red Sox; in 99 total games, be batted a combined .284 with 16 home runs and 58 RBIs.

 Hernández began the 2022 season with Worcester.
-He was selected to Boston's active roster on April 19, after both Christian Vázquez and Kevin Plawecki were placed on the COVID-related list, then returned to Worcester the following day, when Vázquez was reactivated.
+He was selected to Boston's active roster on April 19, after both Christian Vázquez and Kevin Plawecki were placed on the COVID-19 injured list, then returned to Worcester the following day, when Vázquez was reactivated.
 The Red Sox again added Hernández to their major-league roster for one game, on August 1, following the trade of Vázquez and prior to catcher Reese McGuire joining the team.
 Hernández spending time on Boston's active roster without yet appearing in a major-league game made him an example of a phantom ballplayer.
-He was assigned outright to Worcester, thus removed from the 40-man roster, on December 2, 2022.
+In 105 games for Worcester, he hit .261/.298/.451 with 17 home runs and 63 RBI.
+On December 2, Hernández was removed from the 40-man roster, and sent outright to Triple–A.